Academic Calendars are posted under “Admissions” at the bottom of our homepage.

 We offer summer courses at Wilson Hill Academy, but it is not our intention that everyone should take one.
 Each one is designed with a purpose: to provide a little more practice in a subject, to focus on only one subject, to give an opportunity to learn about something new, to spend time with a particular teacher to learn about something they especially love, or to learn something just for fun.

-Please find WHA Terms & Conditions HERE.
+Please consult the Terms & Conditions page.

 Please complete the Transcript Request form HERE.